“Man, this dude is clueless!”

 3. Know what NOT to bring.

 There’s a lot of things you can easily buy in Ecuador for around the same price as in the US or cheaper.
-Towels, sheets and things like coffee makers, irons, plates and kitchen utensils can easily be found in your nearest SUPERMAXI or MI COMISARIATO (big box stores in Ecuador).
+Towels, sheets and things like irons, plates, kitchen utensils and Coffee machine for your kitchen can easily be found in your nearest SUPERMAXI or MI COMISARIATO (big box stores in Ecuador).
 No need to bring!

 4. Cell Phones.